juanfernandes/juanfernandes-uk/src/notes/monthly-notes-october-2020.md

 - monthly notes
 date: 2020-11-11T00:00:00Z
 tags:
-- Monthly Notes
+- monthly-notes
 - notes

 ---
 October was a surprisingly busy month which is a good thing after months without any work.
 It's good to be back in work mode but must not forget to continue working on my business, website and side projects.

 ## Personal
 Had an idea for a new side project, something that involves 11ty and naturally I bought a domain name for it, so now it needs to happen because it's real once you buy the domain name, right?

 It's nothing grand and I don't want to make a big deal about it, just something for me to continue learning 11ty and Nunjucks.

 ### Updates
 - I created a [/uses](https://www.juanfernandes.uk/uses/ "Juan Fernandes 'Uses' page") page and got a pull request approved to have it added to [uses.tech](https://uses.tech "Uses.tech")
 - Wrote a blog post about [Creating a Sitemap file with 11ty](https://www.juanfernandes.uk/blog/creating-a-sitemap-file-with-11ty/ "Creating a Sitemap file with Eleventy")
 - I worked on improving the security of my website by researching and adding security headers on Netlify - I have a blog post to finish on this.
 - Added a [maskable icon](https://web.dev/maskable-icon/ "About Maskable Icons") - this is something new that Google has added to the list of requirements, which means that phones can mask your icon to make it fit with the users' theme - i.e. can it become a circle if it needs to.
 - Started looking into web monetisation - just basics to start off with, I signed up with Brave browser and verified my website so it can collect donations and also signed up with [Coil](https://coil.com/ "Coil") to be able to collect these donations - not that I'm expecting any.
 The plan is to also start giving donations to a website I use on a lot, like CSS Tricks etc - I have some digital currency that is just sitting in places and I have no idea what to do with it, so why not distribute it to content authors who I learn from.

 ## Work
 - Created and sent out three project proposals, two of which were accepted